abczezeze/tekkk/README.md

 # tekkk game
-Clicking the floating cartoon head image<br>
+Clicking the floating cartoon head image.<br>
 Dragging a body image to a cartoon head image drop.<br>
-Swiping a cartoon head into an instrument move
+Swiping a cartoon head into an instrument move.

+## This branch is published at https://gamejolt.com/games/tekkk/874075

 ## addons
 https://github.com/murikistudio/game-jolt-api